stanchan/clock-8001/Getting_started.md

 Companion Version 1.3.0 (Build 1277)  or later has Depili Clock module v.3.0.0 for control and monitoring.

-There are button presets for 8001 in top right ???presets??? tab of Companion.
+There are button presets for 8001 in top right ```presets``` tab of Companion.
 Drag and drop them to your button grid and edit if needed.

 Message function is not in presets and needs to be done manually.